Individual giving fundraising campaigns helpful for nonprofits facing fundraising hurdles due to COVID-19

 Create a dialogue as you fundraise

-As part of our collaboration with Zoom and Pledgeling on Giving Tuesday, Common Threads held a video call on Giving Tuesday, “Tackling Hunger during COVID-19” to discuss the issues of hunger and food insecurity from the lens of board members Michelle Bernstein and Angie Cooper, Jose Bustos, a parent and PTA president from Piney Point Elementary in Houston, Alejandro Diasgranados, a fourth grade teacher at Aiton Elementary in Washington D.C., and Common Threads chef instructor (and co-founder of Everything Food) Monti Carlo.
+As part of our collaboration with Zoom and Pledgeling on Giving Tuesday, Common Threads held a short panel discussion on Giving Tuesday, “Tackling Hunger during COVID-19” to discuss the issues of hunger and food insecurity from the lens of board members Michelle Bernstein and Angie Cooper, Jose Bustos, a parent and PTA president from Piney Point Elementary in Houston, Alejandro Diasgranados, a fourth grade teacher at Aiton Elementary in Washington D.C., and Common Threads chef instructor (and co-founder of Everything Food) Monti Carlo.
 Carlo shared her perspective as someone who has come full circle, previously facing food insecurity as a single mom, but now teaching families emerging from this challenge.
 This half hour call introduced new supporters to Common Threads’ “why” while also presenting a compelling call to action that encouraged fundraising.

 “The collaboration with Zoom gave Common Threads an opportunity to engage in a meaningful conversation about how our organization helps combat food insecurity,” said Common Threads board chair Angie Cooper, who is also executive director of the Heartland Summit and chief programs officer for Heartland Forward.
 “Zoom’s new OnZoom platform offered a great way to raise funds and a fun way to connect with new and existing partners.”

 Staff the campaign just like you would an event